How Environment Variables Work in MCP

 }

-Generate a GitHub Personal Access Token at github.com/settings/tokens with the scopes your workflow needs (typically repo, read:org).
+Generate a GitHub Personal Access Token at github.com/settings/tokens with the scopes your workflow needs (typically repo, read:org, read:user).
+For GitHub Enterprise, change GITHUB_API_URL to your enterprise API endpoint.